Part One.

 In a 6-month period: I was hired to manage a growing anti-abuse team; hiring was frozen; an exec seized control for his own glory; my team was decimated; I and others were laid off; I got no severance. (@williampietri)

-Another staff member touchtypes invisibly, so people interrupt her, thinking she's not doing anything.
-She doesn't know you are supposed to act "I am terribly busy" – hunching over your keyboard and audibly huffing and puffing.
+A staff member touchtypes invisibly, so people interrupt her, thinking she's not doing anything.
+She doesn't know you are supposed to act "I am terribly busy" – hunching over the keyboard and audibly huffing and puffing.
 Touchtyper wonders why they are making such a meal over doing something quite simple.

 When someone is doing something computery and says "I can't talk now – I've got to concentrate", you carry on talking, because you just can't imagine what they might be doing.